TheRaizer/MessengerAPI/README.md

 The docker container will open port 3307 and link it to port 3306 in the docker container.
 Port 3306 in the docker container matches the port of the MySQL server.

+No actual tables have to be created on the database as during testing, no actual records are added.
+The transactions are all rolled back within nested transactions and thus no transactions are commited.

 **Running tests**
 _Run with the command:_
 Run bash script: